EricMountain/steam-ripoff-rejector/README.md

 ## Use

 * Install required modules, e.g. `pip3 install -r requirements.txt`.
+* Run `./dump-steam-games.py --refresh-list --fetch-missing-details `.
-* Run `./dump-steam-games.py`.
-This will take a few days due to rate-limiting on the API to fetch game details and cache them in SQLite.
+    * This will take a few days to achieve a complete run due to rate-limiting on the API to fetch game details and cache them in SQLite.
     * This only needs to be run the first time and any time you need to update the locally cached list of games.
 * List the publishers and developers you want to ignore in `steam-games-to-ignore.yaml`.
 * Run `./ignore-steam-games.py`.